Lanterman/seabattle_backend/README.md

 Future versions of the project will include:
- - the ability to play with bots (bots will have several difficulty levels, bots write random messages to the chat at certain events);
+ - a diagram of move options, which depicts options for players;
- - a diagram of move options, which depicts options for players.
+ - make the logic of advertising and recommendations on the left side of the screen.